-SUS 216(E) Sustainable Agriculture II
+SUS 216(E) - SUSTAINABLE AGRICULTURE II Credit(s): 4

-This course will cover the fundamentals of system level ecological interactions, such as population ecology and stability, as applied to sustainable agricultural systems.
+MassTransfer Block Code: Natural & Physical Laboratory Science This course will cover the fundamentals of system level ecological interactions, such as population ecology and stability, as applied to sustainable agricultural systems.
 In addition, we will explore ways to make the transition to a more sustainable lifestyle through participation in a local food system.
 Topics covered will include GMO's, species interactions in agricultural systems and landscape diversity.
 The laboratory will include composting, worm castings, green manures and cover crops.